JelenaStrbac/customer-manager/README.md

 - HTML and CSS / SCSS;
 - ReactJS (React hooks and React Router DOM), Redux, Redux Saga;
-- React testing with Jest - 🔜 to be updated!
+- React testing with Jest;
 - Firebase.

 ## Contents

 - **Login page (public)**
   - Login with front end validation.
   - Every time a user signs in, the user credentials are sent to the Firebase Authentication backend and exchanged for a Firebase ID token.
 Firebase ID tokens are kept in local storage (note that these tokes are short lived and last for an hour).
 - **Home page (private)**
   - It's paginated and contains list of all customers fetched from Firebase.
   - Search, sort and filter tools are available.
 - **Create customer page (private)**
   - Contains application form divided in three sections - main info, industry and classification and financial data.
   - Form validation provided (all fields are required, textual fields must have min 3 characters, all numerals must be positive, phone and email validation).
 - **View customer page (private)**
   - Breakdown of particular customer's data.
 Beside the ones required by application form, also contains numerous financial ratios that are calculated on the basis of provided data.
   - Contains buttons for editing and deleting customer.
   - By clicking on the delete button user opens a delete modal.
 Deleting from Firebase is permanent.
 - **Edit customer page (private)**
   - Shares the same application form and UI as Create customer page.
 - **Documentation page (private)**
   - Text with explanations how to use and interpret results obtained from the app.

 ## Usage